- Ease of use: Straightforward

 Grammarly Plans at a Glance

-Grammarly has a free tier with two premium plans that have the same features.
+Grammarly has a free tier with two paid plans that have the same features.

 Grammarly Review: Our Verdict